IBD: addressing the root causes of inflammation and gut dysfunction

 What is the difference between IBD and IBS?

 How does functional medicine treat inflammatory bowel disease?
-What are the alternative IBD treatment options?

-• lowering inflammation to the whole body
+• Lowering inflammation throughout the body

 What is the difference between ulcerative colitis and Crohn’s disease?